Primechain/primechain-api-docs/docs/usecases/temp.md

 }
 ```

-## 2. Data Streams and permissions to write to them
+## 2. Trade channels and permissions to write to them

-A data stream enables TRADE-Chain to be used as a general purpose append-only database, with TRADE-Chain providing timestamping, notarization and immutability.
-Storing all the data relating to a transaction, shipment or event in a dedicated data stream enables quick and efficient data retrieval and processing.
+Storing all the data relating to a transaction, shipment or event in a dedicated trade channel enables quick and efficient data retrieval and processing.

-### 2.1 Create a new data stream
+### 2.1 Create a new trade channel
-To create a new data stream use `post /api/v1/create_data_stream` and provide these 4 parameters:
+To create a new trade channel use `post /api/v1/create_trade_channel` and provide these 4 parameters:
 1. `primechain_address` - your node's default primechain address
 2. `stream_name` - the stream name.
 This must be unique across the blockchain and can contain a maximum of 32 characters including blank spaces.
 3. `details` - a short description of the data stream